tgrifoni/task-management-api/README.md

 ### General guidelines
 - You can also navigate to the Swagger page by adding `/swagger` to the end of the URL.
 - To log in, you can use the `admin` username and `password` password to generate an access token.
 Any other combination will result in an `401 Unauthorized` response.
+- The access token is set to expire in 120 seconds (2 minutes).
+You can change it by editing the amount of seconds in the `appsettings.json` file, under `Jwt__SecondsToExpire`.

 ## Troubleshooting
 If you encounter any issues during setup or running the project, check the following: